austozi/selfhosted/freshrss/README.md

 # FreshRSS

 [FreshRSS](https://github.com/FreshRSS/FreshRSS) is a news feed aggregator.
+This is the server component.
+Various Android clients are also available.

 ## Install